teddygroves/bibat/{{cookiecutter.repo_name}}/report.md

 Write your report here in [pandoc markdown](https://pandoc.org/MANUAL.html#pandocs-markdown).

-Turn it into a pdf by running `make report.pdf`
+Turn it into a pdf by running `make report.pdf`.

+Refer to entries in `bibliography.bib` like this [@gelmanBayesianWorkflow2020].